Planning a trip to London and wondering what to pack? These helpful tips will keep you warm, dry, and looking posh!

 By far the most important piece you'll want to bring is the right coat.
 It shouldn't be too warm, as it really doesn't get too cold, and you'll want to be able to remove it (if and when) the sun comes out.
 Additionally, unless you're traveling in the height of summer, the coat is the thing most people will see.

 Overall, I'd recommend either a Barbour jacket or a trench.
-Barbour - a classic English brand - has a wide selection, including the traditional waxed jacket which, in fairness some will say, is a bit more English country than London (but well that's me!), to more "casual," lighter jackets and quilted jackets.
+Barbour - a classic English brand - has a wide selection, including the traditional waxed jacket which, in fairness some will say, is a bit more English country than London (but well that's me!), to more "casual," lighter or quilted options.
 The waxed jacket, though, is waterproof and can have a removable hood added, which makes it perfect for spending a day touring.
 The Queen has a well-loved Barbour coat.
 When she sent it in for refurbishment (which is common with Barbour coats, as they're meant to last a lifetime), the company offered her a new one, which she politely declined, preferring to keep her old one!

 The British trench coat is, of course, another staple.
 Burberry is the quintessential classic, and is now available in a variety of shorter and more colorful versions.
 A darker, less-of-a-statement trench, such as this, or one from London Fog, which is actually American but has a wide and seasonably varied section of classic, yet more affordable coats, also works well for the younger set.

 As far as an "overcoat," remember that it doesn't normally get terribly cold in London.
 However, I'd likely include one, especially for evenings out, etc., when it's not only chillier, but you'll likely want to look more formal.
-Unstructured overcoats, such as this one, were all the rage this past winter - they were quite similar to the one Robin wears in much of the C.B.
-Strike series which is, incidentally, phenomenal (and in a soon-to-be-arriving post on great English detective series).

 Though the British are notoriously relaxed about being rained on, on the occasions where the drizzly progresses to a downpour, you'll want an umbrella.
 Additionally, there are occasional wash-out days, in addition to the usual dreariness.
 I opt for a compact umbrella that I can jam into a pocket before departing in the morning, use for 20 minutes as needed, dry off, and stuff back into said pocket.
-If you're fortunate enough to live somewhere with infrequent rain, or you fill-up the suitcase with treasures from my all-time 'favourite,' Fortnum & Mason, you could always donate the umbrella to the hotel when you depart, if you select a budget friendly option!
+If you're fortunate enough to live somewhere with infrequent rain, or you fill-up the suitcase with treasures from my all-time "favourite," Fortnum & Mason, you could always donate the umbrella to the hotel when you depart, if you select a budget friendly option!

 Another option is a much larger umbrella/walking stick.
 One of our hotels, The Goring (full post), had free hotel umbrellas for guests' use, seen in many of these pictures.
 If you're inclined toward a larger umbrella, I'd vote for buying it once you get there, rather than hauling it over with you, if you find that, upon your arrival, your hotel doesn't supply them.
 Most high end ones will, given the inevitable rain and equally inevitably unprepared tourists!